kenderb/re-former/README.md

 - You need Ruby 2.7.2 and rails >= 6.0.3.4
 - Open a terminal or command prompt interface on your PC.
-- Clone the repo with: git clone https://github.com/julian3493/micro-reddit.git
+- Clone the repo with: git clone https://github.com/kenderb/re-former
-- On the terminal navigate to the project directory using cd micro-reddit/
+- On the terminal navigate to the project directory using cd re-former/
+- run bundle update
 - run bundle install